schattenphoenix/zerotier-setup/README.md

 # zerotier-setup
-Some scripts to setup a zerotier router in LXC
+Scripts to setup zerotier in an LXC container on Proxmox 6.5 (and maybe higher)

 Use this command to interactively create the container:
 ```